-Students participating as Complainant or Respondent in this process may be accompanied by an Advisor to any meeting or hearing to which they are required or are eligible to attend.
-The Advisor, however, is not an advocate and, except where explicitly stated by this Policy, Advisors shall not participate directly in the process as per University policy and practice.
-It is expected that Advisors act with decorum and in accordance with the University's conduct policy.
+Students participating as Complainant or Respondent in this process may be accompanied by an Advisor to any meeting or hearing to which they are required or are eligible to at end.
+The Advisor, however, is not an advocate and except where explicitly stated by this Policy, Advisors shall not participate directly in the process as per University policy and practice.

-The University will not intentionally schedule meetings or hearing dates where the advisors for all parties are not available provided that the advisors act reasonably in providing available dates and work to find dates and times that meet all schedules however it is understood that the University has the obligation to investigate and adjudicate in a prompt timeframe under Title IX and other applicable University policies and extended delays cannot occur to accommodate an Advisor of Choice's schedule.
+The University will not intentionally schedule meetings or hearing dates where the advisors for all parties are not available, provided that the advisors act reasonably in providing available dates and work to find dates and times that meet all schedules, however, it is understood that the University has the obligation to investigate and adjudicate in a prompt timeframe under Title IX and other applicable University policies and extended delays cannot occur to accommodate an Advisor of Choice's schedule.
 The University Title IX Coordinator or her designee shall have the discretion to determine what constitutes a reasonable delay.
 The University is not obligated to delay a meeting for more than five (5) business days due to an advisor's schedule and may offer the party an opportunity to have another advisor or use one provided by the University.